thisdot/starter.dev/starters/express-apollo-prisma/README.md

 ### ORM

 The kit uses Prisma as a TypeScript ORM for proper data fetch and mutation from the source.
-It is configured with the following environment variable: `DATABASE_URL="mysql://root:root@localhost:3307/testdb"`.
+It is configured with the `DATABASE_URL` environment variable.

 We use Prisma for the following: